b5i/backtrace-saver-esp32/README.md

 The code is mainly from KOTYARA12's article: https://kotyara12.ru/iot/remote_esp32_backtrace (thank you K12 for giving me the permission to post this module!).

+The module has been made for the [Paxo](https://paxo.fr) project which uses an ESP32.

 ## Installation

 1. Open platformio.ini, a project configuration file located in the root of PlatformIO project.